-Table 1: Responsibilities for (complaints ---------- ------------------------ ------------
+Table 1: Responsibilities for o complaints --------------------------------- ------------

 Role/Organisation Responsibility Environmental Representative Assist in resolving complaints in accordance with this document.
 Investigate and review any complaint escalated by the Director, Project Communications where a member of the public is not satisfied with the response.
-Provide recommendations to Sydney Metro to assist in resolving the complete that may include medicition complete.
-Acoustic Advisor (where required by planning approval) complaints that may include mediation services.
-Assist in resolving complaints in accordance with this document.
+Provide recommendations to Sydney Metro to assist in resolving the complaints that may include mediation services.
+Acoustic Advisor (where required by planning approval) • Assist in resolving complaints in accordance with this document.
+Independent Provide mediation services deemed relevant to any complaint escalated by the Director, Project Communications or the Environmental Representative. mediation (as required) Request advice from the Environmental Representative, Acoustic Advisor (if required by planning approval) or any other subject matter expert as required to assist in the effective provision of mediation services.